risteoreshkovski-allocate/real-life-dilemmas-road-warrior/README.md

 - Response time from web (800ms) and mobile (First-contentful paint of under 1.4 sec)

 **Elasticity | Rating: 2 STARS**
-As there are 15 million user accounts we should be prepared to support a higher number of users than a quarter million on certain occasions (sudden bursts) however it is not predicted this should happen in the near future.
+As there are 15 million user accounts we should be prepared to support a higher number of users than a quarter million on certain occasions (sudden bursts) however it is not predicted this should happen in near future.

 **Extensibility | Rating: 2 STARS**
 - can scan new email providers